javrasya/django-river/docs/overview.rst

 There is ordering aprovments for a transition functionality in ``django-river``.
 It also provides skipping specific transition of a specific objects.

+**Playground**: There is a fake jira example repository as a playground of django-river. https://github.com/javrasya/fakejira

 Simple Jira Example
 -------------------